 When you set up a passive destination for a datastream, the passive destination periodically pulls data from Adverity.
 When Adverity fetches data for the datastream, it does not actively push it to the passive destination.

 The passive destination pulls all of the datastream's data extracts with Collected or Imported status.

 Only three destinations in Adverity are passive destinations:

 You can assign as many destinations to a datastream as you want.

-Some Destinations require specific Schema Mapping, such as Hubspot and Facebook Offline Conversions.
-If these Schema Mapping requirements conflict, the Destinations cannot be assigned to the same Datastream.
+Some destinations require specific Data Mapping, such as Hubspot and Facebook Offline Conversions.
+If these Data Mapping requirements conflict, the destinations cannot be assigned to the same datastream.

-For some Destinations, such as File, you can choose not to apply Schema Mapping before transferring data.
-In this case, the limitation about Destinations using the same Data Schema does not apply.
+For some destinations, such as File, you can choose not to apply Data Mapping before transferring data.
+In this case, the limitation about destinations using the same Data Mapping does not apply.